TanviNulkar/Tanvi-BlueStamp-Portfolio/index.md

 The project I chose to build this summer at BlueStamp is the self drving, or autonomous car.
 The self driving car project,  is a robot that is able to navigate through a course with no human intervention.
 The end result car should be able to detect and navigate around crosswalks, moving objects, static objects, vehicles, as well as stay in the correct lane (figure 3g).
 For my first milestone, I have constructed a basic circuit on the drive base that allows the robot car to move forward continously.
 From a technical standpoint, the circiuit works by deriving power provided by the 9v battery that is then directed to the arduino and distributed to the motors.
 Because of this, the car is moving continuously in a straight plane with no stoping point or directional change.
 Some challenges I faced in the construction so far are having to restart due to not having the correct instruction manual, and reciving motors that did not have the same base speed.
 I eventually plan to fix this imbalance in milestone 2, along with adding directional commands using the line tracking and object detecting sensors.

-(figure 3g)- basic wiring on acrylic base
+f(3g)- basic wiring on acrylic base

 ![Screenshot 2024-07-19 at 11 35 39 AM Small](https://github.com/user-attachments/assets/d39faa6c-e52f-46a1-891c-92cca10feeb6)